-Before you can make your service live, you must make sure:
+Before you make your service Live, you must make sure:

-- the user can complete the full end-to-end journey
+- users can complete the full end-to-end journey

-- the service meets the user needs you found in your Discovery, Alpha and Beta stages
+- the service meets the user needs found in each of the service design stages

-- you have proven that your public beta service is functionally complete and performs better than any existing services
+- you’ve proven your public Beta is functional, complete and performs better than existing services

-- you are aware of and have a plan for the transition or integration of any existing services that meet a similar user needs to yours
+- you have a service integration plan for any existing services that meet a similar user needs to yours

-- you can add redirects for URLs in the old service that will be deleted
+- you have redirected the URLs for the old archived service that will be deleted

-- the service fully meets the Digital Service Standard and can continue to do so until its retirement
+- the service meets all aspect of the Digital Service Standard and will continue to do so until its retirement

 You should know the roles you need to run your service, based on your experience of building it.